fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-time-management-english.rst

 To do so, a SSH connection is established and the appropriate daemon is run.
 The recommended set-up is to be able to run a password-less connection to the computing nodes.
 This involves the prior dispatching of a private key is these nodes, and the use of the corresponding public key by the user host.

-See `Enabling The Distributed Mode Of Operation`_ for the corresponding technical procedure.
+See, in the ``Sim-Diasca Installation Guide``, the ``Enabling The Distributed Mode Of Operation`` section for the corresponding technical procedure.